 To date, our cash and cash equivalents have been deposited primarily in savings and short-term deposit accounts.
-Savings and deposit accounts generate a small amount of interest income.
-In 2015, as we held deposits in Euro and US dollars, the strong appreciation of the U.S. dollar against our functional currency (Euro) had a positive impact on our result.
+Savings and deposit accounts generated a limited amount of interest income.
+In 2016, as we held deposits in US dollars, the strong appreciation of the U.S. dollar against our functional currency (Euro) had a positive impact on our result.